back_image

 5 It is mostly used when data in the server-side application or sender is frequently changing.
 Webhooks are ideal in the case where you need real-time data.

-6 Creating an API is a complex and difficult process.
+6 Creating an API is a complex and difficult process, but crystal clear documentation can greatly simplify its usage.
 Creating a webhook is relatively easier compared to API

 7 Real-life Example- It’s like asking the retailer again and again whether the product you want is stocked up or not.
 Real-life Example- The retailer will notify you as soon as the product will be in stock.